Ebury/chameleon/CONTRIBUTING.md

 1. [How to report a bug](#markdown-header-how-to-report-a-bug)
 1. [Thanks](#markdown-header-thanks)

 Hi there!
-We’d love your help if you're interested in contributing to Eburyonline.
-Eburyonline is developed by the [Online team](https://fxsolutions.atlassian.net/wiki/spaces/TEAM/pages/119543461/ONL) members.
+We’d love your help if you're interested in contributing to Chameleon.
+Chameleon is the design system developed by the [Online team](https://fxsolutions.atlassian.net/wiki/spaces/TEAM/pages/119543461/ONL) members for Eburyonline.
 Check the [VISION](VISION.md) for the project as well as the guidelines below to contribute.

 These are the steps to contribute with a new change to this repository: